-For several years, I’ve operated a customer service wiki, an underground website which contains the names, emails and addresses of company executives who can help consumers like you.
+For several years, I’ve operated a customer service directory on this site which contains the names, emails and addresses of company executives who can help consumers like you.

 And that brings me to today’s cautionary tale about customer service, which may inform your next buying decision.

 It all started with an email I received from an executive at a major appliance company, which shall remain nameless.
 I should add that the company has a reputation for selling sub-standard products and then leaving its distributors to clean up the mess.
 Not hard to guess who I’m talking about.

 “Please remove my contact information from your website,” she demanded.
 “I am no longer in a position where I am able to assist with customers.
 These emails consume my inbox every day only to be deleted.”

 As a replacement, she offered a generic postal address and a toll-free number where customers could get in touch with the company.